mparno/fenics-web/source/styleguides.rst

 Placement of brackets
 ^^^^^^^^^^^^^^^^^^^^^

-Curly brackets following for multi-line control statements should appear on the next line and should not be indented:
+Curly brackets following multi-line control statements should appear on the next line and should not be indented:

 .. code-block:: c++